0

 Dining Near New River Gorge

 For a small town, Fayetteville has a decent list of restaurants to suit any hungry hiker’s appetite.
-Local favorites include the Southside Junction Tap House, the Pink Pig BBQ, Pies & Pints Pizzeria and more.
+Local favorites include the Southside Junction Tap House, Pies & Pints Pizzeria and more.

 If you’re looking for a casual spot with an incredible craft beer selection and biergarten inspired menu, check out The Handle Bar, located at the Arrowhead Bike Farm and Campground.
 We stumbled on this spot while leaving the Long Point trailhead and had a perfect night enjoying a few local brews and curry bratwurst.